 Having a stalker is a woman’s worst nightmare.
 She feels helpless, unsafe and more importantly terrified.
 She feels that she is being watched and followed everywhere and home isn’t a safe haven anymore.
-She locks herself up in her but keeps staring at the door to check whether her stalker has tried to break in.
-That’s how terrified a woman can get is she is being stalked.
+She locks herself up in her home but keeps staring at the door to check whether her stalker has tried to break in.
+That’s how terrified a woman can get if she is being stalked.
 But there are ways to get rid of a stalker and we will tell you how.
 You just have to know the signs of stalking.

 Stalkers are everywhere.
 You hear about your neighbour or your friend being stalked by some guy who is desperate to have her, celebrities too are stalked by their fans, crazy exes stalk their girlfriend/boyfriend to get back together or take revenge.
 Their actions lead to severe mental trauma for the victim and could cause suicidal tendencies.

 These stalkers are sick-minded people who are obsessed with their victims.
 They build a world of their own that is far from reality.
 Nowadays there are cyber stalkers who stalk you on Facebook and Instagram.
 Their fantasies and imaginations show them what they want to see and justify each action of theirs.
 Every action of their victim’s has a justified explanation of her interest in him.
 Even a hard slap will appear to them as the first physical contact between the two of you.
 In a country especially like India, which is one of the countries that is most unsafe for women, taking your stalker lightly can be your biggest mistake.

 Signs You Have A Stalker Who Is Following You Everywhere